rharel/csharp-require/README.md

 ## Summary
-This is a small collection of assertion methods for debuggin purposes.
+This is a small collection of assertion methods for debugging purposes.

 [Browse documentation](https://rharel.github.io/csharp-require/docs/index.html)